CalebFenton/CalebFenton.github.io/source/_drafts/Android-Obfuscation.md

 ## Optimizations as obfuscation

 Since these are done by ProGuard, they are very common.
 ProGuard is mainly an optimizer that obfuscates almost as an after thought.
 It's simple to setup and the obfuscations can make reversing a bit more tedious.
-It's been adopted into the official Androidroid build process for years now.
+It's been adopted into the official Android	 build process for years now.
 Despite this, many companies release apps that haven't been ProGuarded!
 Oh well.
 Their lazyness is your boon.

 ### Identifier remapping